Miscellaneous:

 Use the movie option to put small clips on the class Web site, in student portfolios, presentations, etc.

-Have students label pictures taken during a field trip…you shouldn’t have to do it all.
+Have students label pictures taken during a field trip

-Insert student pictures into a seating chart and put in a “substitute folder”.
+Insert student pictures into a seating chart and put in a substitute folder.

 Put this sheet of student photos into a plastic sheet, give to students with a vis a vis or grease pencil.
 Students use these sheets to keep up with students they are questioning for surveys, with whom they have been partners, etc.